Super Bowl XX: Background

+Host selection process

 NFL owners voted to award Super Bowl XX to New Orleans on December 14, 1982, at the owners' mid-season meeting held in Dallas.
 This would be the sixth time that New Orleans hosted the Super Bowl.
 Tulane Stadium was the site of IV, VI, and IX; while the Louisiana Superdome previously hosted XII and XV.
 Hosts for both XIX and XX would be selected, and potentially XXI as well.
 A total of ten cities put in bids: Palo Alto (Stanford Stadium), New Orleans (Superdome), Miami (Orange Bowl), Houston (Rice Stadium), Seattle (Kingdome), Detroit (Silverdome), Pasadena (Rose Bowl), Tampa (Tampa Stadium), Anaheim (Anaheim Stadium), and Jacksonville (Gator Bowl).
 As part of their pitch, the representatives from New Orleans stressed that if they were not selected for XX, due to scheduling conflicts, they would not be able to host the Super Bowl again until 1990.
 Stanford Stadium was picked for XIX, and Rice Stadium was speculated for XXI, but ultimately no decision was made for that game.
 Yet again, Miami was rejected, due to the aging condition of the Orange Bowl.
 A proposed sales tax levy to pay for a new stadium had failed at the ballot box on November 2, further sinking any chances for South Florida.